Earnings Per Share is Disclosed at the Bottom of the Income Statement

 EPS is a fundamental component of several important financial ratios that investors use to evaluate companies:

 Price-to-Earnings (P/E) Ratio: This ratio compares a company's share price to its EPS, indicating how much investors are willing to pay for each dollar of earnings.
-A high P/E ratio may suggest that investors expect high growth, while a low P/E ratio may indicate that a company is undervalued or facing challenges.
+A high P/E ratio may suggest that investors expect high growth, while a low P/E ratio may indicate that a company is undervalued or facing challenges And that's really what it comes down to..

 EPS Growth Rate: This metric measures the percentage change in EPS over time, providing insight into a company's earnings momentum.
-Consistent EPS growth is often associated with successful companies Still holds up..
+Consistent EPS growth is often associated with successful companies.

 Return on Equity (ROE): While ROE measures how efficiently a company uses shareholders' equity to generate profits, it's closely related to EPS.
 Companies with high ROE typically demonstrate strong EPS growth over time.